-Appellants "make no claim that [Medtronic] violated the labeling requirements imposed by the premarket approval for the Infuse device."
-Add.18.
-Therefore, Appellants' failure-to-warn claims must rest on the proposition that, to comply with state law, Medtronic had to give warnings different from or in addition to those required by the FDA when it granted premarket approval to the Infuse device.
-But as the Supreme Court has explained, \$360k(a) "[s]urely ... would pre-empt a jury determination that the FDA-approved labeling for a [device] violated a state common-law requirement for additional warnings."
-Riegel, 552 U.S. at 329.
+Appellants "make no claim that Defendants violated the labeling requirements imposed by the premarket approval for the Infuse device."
+Add.104.
+Therefore, Appellants' failure-to-warn claims must rest on the proposition that, to comply with state law, Medtronic had to give warnings different from or in addition to those required by the FDA when it granted premarket approval to the Infuse device.14 But any claim based on a state-law requirement that Medtronic provide different or additional warnings runs headlong into §360k(a).
+As the Supreme Court has explained, §360k(a) "[s]urely ... would pre-empt a jury determination that the FDA-approved labeling for a [device] violated a state common-law requirement for additional warnings."
+Riegel, 552 U.S. at 329; accord Wolicki-Gables, 634 F.3d at 1301-02; Bryant, 623 F.3d at 1205; McMullen, 421 F.3d at 489-90.